leegrey/ivy/README.md

 ## Ivy

-Ivy is a small language for writing interactive fiction.
+Ivy is a language for writing interactive fiction.

 The Ivy syntax is a simple markup around plaintext.

-The parser is written in TypeScript, which transpiles to javascript and runs in the browser.
+The parser is written in TypeScript, and runs in the browser.

-Ivy syntax is influenced by Inkle's IF language, [Ink](https://github.com/inkle/ink), but supports hyperlink style links within the text (similar to [Twine](https://twinery.org/)), unlike Ink's option-based system where links can only be placed after the body text of a node.
+The syntax is influenced by Inkle's IF language, [Ink](https://github.com/inkle/ink), but it supports hyperlink style links within the text (like those in [Twine](https://twinery.org/)), unlike Ink's option-based system where links can only be placed after the body text of a node.

 ### Why?